devbird007/Vprofile-3-tier-architecture/Flow of Execution for Lift & Shift.md

   - For **User data**, copy the contents of `userdata/tomcat*`

-## 5. Update the Private IP of the 3 Backend instances in Route53 private DNS zones
+## 5. Update the Private IP of the 3 Backend instances in a Route53 private DNS zone
 *Note down the Private IPs of the three instances*

 ### Create a Private Hosted Zone